pft/sl-apckey25mk2/readme.md

 Mute + any loop pad toggles whether that loop is muted.

-Mute + the top row toggles muteness of all loops.
+Mute + the top row toggles muteness of all loops (not on Zynthian).

 Stop all clips mutes all clips.